HeinoPortfolio/Data-Analytics-Grad-Work/README.md

 # Additional Graduate Level Work
 * For master's work in data analytics [click here](https://github.com/HeinoPortfolio/Graduate-Work).
 * For master's work in computer science [click here](https://github.com/HeinoPortfolio/MS_Comp_Sci). **Note:** This link will be active for job interviews and by request.
-This is to meet school requirements on academic work.
+This is to meet school requirements on academic work privacy.

 **Course Number**|**Directory**|**Course Description**| Status
 |:-----:|:-----:|:-----| :-----: |